Sunidhirajput/digital_clock/README.md

 # digital_clock
-this is digital clock made using Html, CSS and javascript.
+This is digital clock made using Html, CSS and javascript.